Monoclonal antibodies are free and effective against covid-19, but few people are getting them

-The Burtons, both vaccinated, moved to separate parts of their Mt.
-Sterling, Ky., home, masked up and hoped for the best.
+The Burtons, both vaccinated, moved to separate parts of their Mount Sterling, Ky., home, masked up and hoped for the best.

 Then a friend called and insisted they ask their doctors about monoclonal antibodies — an effective, widely available covid-19 therapy that few people are receiving.